Foundations of Trigonometry: Conceptual and Logical, Being an Essay Towards a Conceptual Foundations of Mathematics

-This is the reason behind the factor 2 in [Hardy [1967] p.
+So, by proposition V.9 of Euclid [1956, vol.2, p.
+153], $e=2d$. \end{enumerate} This is the reason behind the factor 2 in [Hardy [1967] p.
 317] and [Morrey [1962] p.
 214].
 There the computation is correct, while the treatment is conceptually completely inappropriate [cf. II.1 above, II.5 below, and Lebesgue [1966] pp. 63-4].